boostorg/hana/README.md

 The library relies on a full-featured C++14 compiler and standard library, but nothing else is required.
 As of February 2015, the only compiler known to compile the full test suite is Clang (trunk) with libc++ (trunk too).
-While Clang 3.5 is advertised as having full support for C++14, it has several C++14-related bugs that are fixed in the trunk and make it incapable of compiling the full test suite.

-However, a version of Hana with slightly reduced functionality is provided on the `redux` branch; __that version is functional with Clang 3.5__!
-It has some limitations, notably the lack of working integration with Boost.Fusion and the standard library.
-You should also expect some glitches here and there, but it should be sufficient for most use cases.
-Efforts are also being made to port the library to GCC 4.9 on that branch, but this is a much more daunting task.
+However, the library is __completely functional with Clang 3.5__, except for a couple of adapters for the standard library and Boost.Fusion.
+Also, work on a GCC 4.9 port with reduced functionality is currently underway on the `redux` branch, but it is not in a working state right now.

 ## Documentation